stianwe/PowerOfficeGoV2/docs/apis/ContactBankAccountsApi.md

             var apiInstance = new ContactBankAccountsApi(config);
             var bankAccountNumbers = 12345678901, 98765432101;  // string | Filter by bank account numbers.
 Separate by comma to filter on multiple bank accounts.
 If filterString is null or whitespace, query is returned as is. (optional) var contactIds = 12345, 67890;  // string | Filter contact bank accounts by the contact id's.
 Separate by comma to filter on multiple id's.
-If filterString is null or whitespace, the query will lookup all the contacts the integration has access and privileges for. (optional) var createdDateTimeOffsetGreaterThan = 2023-11-29T14:00:00.1234567Z;  // DateTime | Filter by the contact bank account created timestamp property.
+If filterString is null or whitespace, the query will lookup all the contacts the integration has access and privileges for. (optional) var createdDateTimeOffsetGreaterThan = 2023-11-29T14:00:00.1234567Z;  // DateTimeOffset | Filter by the contact bank account created timestamp property.
 This filtering will return all bank accounts with a created timestamp greater than the timestamp provided.
 Can be used when polling for new entries from Go.
-Timestamp not inclusive. (optional) var lastChangedDateTimeOffsetGreaterThan = 2023-11-29T14:00:00.1234567Z;  // DateTime | Filter by the contact bank account last changed timestamp property.
+Timestamp not inclusive. (optional) var lastChangedDateTimeOffsetGreaterThan = 2023-11-29T14:00:00.1234567Z;  // DateTimeOffset | Filter by the contact bank account last changed timestamp property.
 This filtering will return all bank accounts with a last changed timestamp greater than the timestamp provided.
 Can be used when polling for new and/or changed entries from Go.
 Timestamp not inclusive. (optional) var resourceParameter = new ResourceParameters(); // ResourceParameters |  (optional)

             try